 MDPP Application Process

-Preference will be given to senior public officials.
-Senior civil society leaders, managers in international organisations, and others interested in the practicalities of public policy are also encouraged to apply.
+- Preference will be given to public officials.
+Civil society leaders, managers in international organisations, and others interested in the practice of public policy are also encouraged to apply.

 How to apply

 Please keep the following documents nearby as you will be asked to upload these during the application process:

 - A letter motivating your participation in the class (please indicate in your letter of motivation where you heard about our Master’s programme)